Building Equity and Capacity

 For a more inclusive science community and a broader understanding of geohazards to address social justice and equity issues in hazard mitigation

-The Building Equity and Capacity in Geoscience Integrative Group is working to identify the set of activities that are strategically useful and maximize the specific assets of SZ4D (i.e., geohazards, international, instrumentation, multi-institutional).
+The Building Equity and Capacity with Geoscience Integrative Group is working to identify a range of activities that are strategically useful and maximize the specific assets of SZ4D (i.e., geohazards, international, instrumentation, multi-institutional).
 Our goal is to transform the mindset of our geoscience community to embrace education, outreach, capacity building, diversity, equity, inclusion, and social justice as critically important for the success of the scientific endeavors.

 Geohazards disproportionately affect specific communities.
-How can improved understanding of subduction zone geohazards be used to inform and address social justice and equity issues in hazard mitigation?
+How do we translate improved understanding of subduction zone geohazards into products that can be used to inform and address social justice and equity issues in hazard mitigation?

 What considerations must be made to ensure equitable engagement of and outcomes for those communities?

-Geoscience has lagged behind other disciplines in terms of BAJEDI.
-What can we do to enact transformative change in the geoscience community?
+The diversity of the geoscience community has lagged behind other disciplines.
+What can SZ4D do in terms of BAJEDI to enact transformative change in the geoscience community?

 How can such a broad community science project be funded equitably and enact partnerships that are mutually beneficial for all stakeholders?